Larry Eyler: Unidentified victims

-Four of Eyler's victims still remain unidentified, the body of one of whom has never been found.
-The bodies of two of these unidentified decedents were discovered in Indiana, with one further victim discovered in Illinois.
+Three of Eyler's victims still remain unidentified, the body of one of whom has never been found.
+The body of one of these unidentified decedents was discovered in Indiana, with one further victim discovered in Illinois.
 Each unidentified decedent is listed below in order of body discovery, with the final entry being an entry within Eyler's posthumous confession to one further murder he claimed to have committed with the assistance of Robert Little in 1984.